 Passing a kidney stone can be one of the most painful experiences in a person’s life.
 Living in Georgia, which is in the” kidney stone belt”, you have a higher risk of developing a kidney stone.

-Fortunately, the physicians of Georgia Urology are experienced leaders in the treatment and prevention of kidney stones.
+Fortunately, the physicians at Georgia Urology are experienced leaders in the treatment and prevention of kidney stones.
 Our kidney stones treatment and prevention program is the one of the largest in the Southeast.
 We offer the most advanced techniques and technology to diagnosis and treat all types of kidney stones.

-If you are experienceing symptoms of a kidney stone and need an appointment to see on of our experienced physicians , call Georgia’s Kidney Stone Hotline any time day or night at 1-855-786-6311 to schedule a same day or next business day appointment.
+If you are experiencing symptoms of a kidney stone and need an appointment to see on of our experienced physicians , call Georgia’s Kidney Stone Hotline any time day or night at 1-855-786-6311 to schedule a same day or next business day appointment.

 Understanding Kidney Stones